mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 Please, have a look at the [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to do it.

 ## 4. Planning
 What are we going to do and how exactly?
-To answer this questions we must investigate existing GitHub API so that we know what kind of data is exposed and how.
+To answer these questions we must investigate existing GitHub API so that we know what kind of data is exposed and how.

 Some of the interesting questions can be:
-- How can I fetch basic data about organization?
+- How can I fetch basic data about an organization?
 - How do I find out how many public projects are owned by the organization?
-- What is the number of contributors for each project owned by organization?
+- What is the number of contributors for each project owned by the organization?
 - ...

 ## 5. Quickstart